astrezhnev/conjointsdt/README.md

 ## Contact

-If you have further questions about using the Conjoint SDT or wish to report a bug, please do not hesitate to contact Anton Strezhnev at [as6672@nyu.edu](mailto:as6672@nyu.edu).
+If you have further questions about using the Conjoint SDT or wish to report a bug, please do not hesitate to contact Anton Strezhnev at [astrezhnev@uchicago.edu](mailto:astrezhnev@uchicago.edu).

 ## License